 We can help you with this calculation but ONLY after you provide us with the 3 amounts indicated in the paragraph above.
 If you choose to have this evaluated throughout the year, you would have to provide us these amounts for the specific timeframes indicated in the paragraph above as well.

 Current year limits can be found in our comprehensive document.
-If they will be turning 50 during the year, they can put away another $6,000 as part of the "catch up" provision.
+If they will be turning 50 during the year, they can put away another amount that is considered the "catch up" provision.
 These same limits apply if your employer also offers a Roth 401k.
 You can contribute to both types of plans, but combined they cannot be more than these maximums.
 If your employer allows you to continue to contribute to your 401k, after you contribute these maximum amounts, they are referred to as "after tax" contributions.
 The IRS allows these "after tax" amounts to be rolled into a Roth IRA upon you leaving the company.
 These amounts would then grow tax free and there are no RMD requirements.
 All distributions from a Roth IRA are tax free.
 If you have questions about these concepts, please contact us as early in the year as possible.

 Any person, and their spouse (if any) are allowed to gift any other person up to an IRS determined amount each year, before December 31.
 See our comprehensive document for the annual limit.
 There is no limit to the amount of people a donor can give this annual amount to.
 This amount will NOT be considered taxable income to any recipient and is NOT tax deductible by the donor.
 No paperwork is required to be filed by either party.
 In addition, a donor may pay an unlimited amount on behalf of another person directly to a medical provider or an educational institution without these amounts being counted toward the annual limit.
 These amounts, however, must be paid directly to the provider and should not be a reimbursement to your donee.
 Gifts to a spouse do not count as a gift either.